MagnusS0/HuginnHears/README.md

-# Huginn Hears
+# Huginn Hears 🐦‍⬛

 Huginn Hears is a Python application designed to transcribe speech and summarize it in Norwegian.
 It is meant to be used locally and ran on a single machine.
 The application is built using the [Streamlit](https://streamlit.io/) framework for the user interface, [Faster-Whisper](https://github.com/SYSTRAN/faster-whisper) for speech-to-text transcription, [llmlingua-2](https://github.com/microsoft/LLMLingua) for compressing the transcribed text and [llama-ccp-python](https://github.com/abetlen/llama-cpp-python) for summarization.
-You are free to
+The main goal is to allow useres with little technical knowledge to test and try out STOA models locally on their computer.
+Taking advatage of the amazing open source projects out there and bundel it all into a simple installer.

 ## Features
 - Transcribes speech into text.